asm-jaime/d3-vilog/README.md

 ### d3-vilog: logger(data) ===build===> data.html

-  Quickly generate an \*.html file with visualization of the a structured data.
+  Quick generate a \*.html file with visualization of a data.

-  List of available views:
+  List of available type views:
   * line (check)
   * graph (check)
   * 2d points (in progress)